Sketching stochastic valuation functions: Supplementary Results for Real-World Data Experiments

-\section{Supplementary results for real-world data experiments}
+\section{Supplementary Results for Real-World Data Experiments}

-\subsection{Information about datasets}
+\subsection{Information about Datasets}

+\paragraph{StackExchange Dataset.} This dataset contains 35,218 questions and 88,584 answers on Academia.StackExchange, retrieved from the official StackExchange data dump on Jan 20, 2022 (\url{https://archive.org/details/stackexchange}).
+Each answer receives up-votes and down-votes indicating quality.
+We considered only users who submitted at least 100 answers.
+For an answer $a$ to question $q$ with $u(a,q)$ up-votes and $d(a,q)$ down-votes, we define a quality metric

+where $c_1, c_2 > 0$.
+This metric is motivated by Bayesian estimation and used in \cite{SVY21}.
+The ratio increases with up-votes and decreases with down-votes.
+It is called \emph{balanced} when $c_1/c_2 = 1/2$ and \emph{conservative} if $c_1/c_2 < 1/2$.
+In our main experiment, we chose the conservative setting $(c_1, c_2) = (2,8)$.
+Results for other values are in Section~\ref{sec:stackex}.

-The YouTube dataset~\cite{kaggle.com2021} contains information about 37422 unique videos, including publication date, view counts, number of likes and dislikes, for the period from August 2020 to December 2021, for the USA, Canada and Great Britain.
+\paragraph{YouTube Dataset.} The YouTube dataset~\cite{kaggle.com2021} contains information on 37,422 unique videos, including publication dates, view counts, likes, and dislikes, for the period August 2020 to December 2021 in the USA, Canada, and Great Britain.
 For our experiments, we filtered out YouTubers with fewer than 50 uploads.
-In the main experiment, we took the view counts per day as the measure for video performance.
-We also tested other metrics and the results can be found in Section~\ref{sec:youtube}.
+In the main experiment, we used the daily view counts as the performance measure.
+Other metrics were also tested (see Section~\ref{sec:youtube}).

-The StackExchange dataset contains information about 35218 questions and 88584 answers on the Academia.StackExchange platform.
-The dataset is retrieved on Jan 20, 2022 from the official StackExchange data dump at $\mathtt{https://archive.org/details/stackexchange}$.
-Each answer receives up-votes and down-votes from users of the platform, indicating quality of the answer.
-For our experiments, we took only the users who have submitted as least 100 answers.
-If an answer $a$ to question $q$ receives $u(a,q)$ up-votes and $d(a,q)$ down-votes, then we define

-as the quality value of the answer, where $c_1$ and $c_2$ are positive-valued parameters.
-This metric is motivated by Bayesian estimation, and was used in \cite{SVY21}.
-The ratio increases with the number of up-votes and decreases with the number of down-votes.
-It is called balanced when $c_1/c_2 = 1/2$, conservative if $c_1/c_2 < 1/2$.
-We took the conservative choice $(c_1,c_2) = (2,8)$ for the main experiment.
-Results for other value pairs can be found in Section~\ref{sec:stackex}.

-The New York Times dataset~\cite{kaggle.com2020} contains information about 16570 articles and comments on New York Times from January 2020 to December 2020.
-Each article belongs to one section.
-We took all articles and their comment numbers for our experiment.
+\paragraph{New York Times Dataset.} This dataset~\cite{kaggle.com2020} contains 16,570 articles and associated comments from January to December 2020.
+Each article belongs to a section.
+For our experiments, we used all articles and their comment counts as performance measures.

-We show the empirical CDFs for performance values aggregated over all data points in a dataset, for all three datasets in Figure \ref{fig:ecdf}.
-The performance values are calculated using the metrics specified in the main text.
-We observe that these three datasets have very different distributions, which implies that our method works well for different data distributions.
+\paragraph{Empirical Distributions.} Figure~\ref{fig:ecdf} shows the empirical CDFs of performance values aggregated over all data points for the three datasets.
+The distributions differ substantially, indicating that our method works across a wide range of input value distributions.